uidaholib/spec-docs/content/practices-procedures/digital-preservation.md

 3. **Integrity Information:** Used to verify over time that the content hasn't been altered (loss, tampering, corruption).
 4. **Migration:** Transferring digital materials from one hardware/software generation to the next newest, or from one format to another.
 5. **Sustainable File Formats (or Normalization):** Converting files to preservation format during ingest.
 See the [Library of Congress Recommended Formats Statement 2023-2024](https://www.loc.gov/preservation/resources/rfs/RFS%202023-2024.pdf).

 ---
-### Formats and Digitization In-House Capabilities

-To see the equipment and material formats[^3] - both physical and digital - that are found in Spec, see the [Digitization Equipment and Material Formats](https://vandalsuidaho.sharepoint.com/:x:/r/sites/Storage-Library/Documents/spec/Spec-DDS%20File%20Sharing/Digitzation%20Equipment%20and%20Material%20Formats.xlsx?d=w96c5c5bb1ed14679b59f3250049d292d&csf=1&web=1&e=Aur3yn) spreadsheet.

----
 ### Sources